LibrePlan/libreplan/doc/src/user/en/15-1-report-hours-worked-by-resource.rst

 Foot page
 ---------
-The date in which the repot was got is showed.
+The date on which the report was run is listed.

 Body
 ----